Why Online Patient Reviews Are Important

 How to Ask Patients For Online Reviews

-- Personally asking patients – Asking the patient at the end of an appointment to leave an online review is one more thing a doctor shouldn’t have to worry about.
+Asking the patient at the end of an appointment to leave an online review is one more thing a doctor shouldn’t have to worry about.
 Doctors need to focus their time and energy on providing the best care possible.
 The goal is to make the doctors’ lives easier – not give them more work.
-The one and only positive with this approach is that doctors can generally tell which reviews are happy vs. unhappy.
+The one and only positive of this approach are that doctors can generally tell which reviews are happy vs. unhappy.

-- Printing on appointment reminders or take-home instructions – This approach is better than mailing postcards since it’s more immediate.
-The problem with this approach is you that you don’t simply want to remind patients to leave you a review.
-Instead, you want to lead the patient directly to the doctors’ review profile.
-Otherwise, the patient will have to search for the doctor online and it’s putting more work on the patients’ shoulders.
+This approach is better than mailing postcards since it’s more immediate.
+The problem with this approach is that you don’t simply want to remind patients to leave you a review.
+Instead, you want to lead the patient directly to the doctor’s review profile.
+Otherwise, the patient will have to search for the doctor online and it’s putting more work on the patient’s shoulders.

-- Soliciting Online Reviews from the Practice Website – Many practices will solicit online reviews directly from their website.
+Many practices will solicit online reviews directly from their website.
 At rater8, we think it’s important to highlight positive reviews from real patients on the website.
-But it’s less effective to ask reviews from the website.
+But it’s less effective to ask for reviews from the website.
 Why?
 Because most patients visit the website before, not after, their appointment.
 The reason why most people visit the doctor’s website is to seek directions, read reviews, research their background, etc. ahead of their appointment.

-- Phone calls – Many doctors and dentists use an automated phone calling system to remind patients about their upcoming appointment.
+Many doctors and dentists use an automated phone calling system to remind patients about their upcoming appointment.
 The same technology and process can be applied to solicit online reviews.
 The con is that automated phone calls don’t seem very personal.
-Manually calling everyone is more personal but it takes a lot more time and it can be fairly intrusive to call people in the middle of the work day.
-With this approach, you can ask to leave a review on Healthgrades, but without providing the patient the URL, it’s not going to be very effective.
-When soliciting online reviews, you want to lead to the patient directly to the review site, making it as easy and seamless as possible.
+Manually calling everyone is more personal but it takes a lot more time and it can be fairly intrusive to call people in the middle of the workday.
+With this approach, you can ask to leave a review on Healthgrades, but without providing the patient with the URL, it’s not going to be very effective.
+When soliciting online reviews, you want to lead the patient directly to the review site, making it as easy and seamless as possible.

-Now that you understand ways NOT to ask patients for reviews, let’s look at 5 simple (yet effective) guidelines to boost your online reviews and ratings.
+Now that you understand ways NOT to ask patients for reviews, let’s look at five simple (yet effective) guidelines to boost your online reviews and ratings.

 1. Automate, automate, automate.

-Verbally soliciting online reviews from patients at the end of each appointment is burdensome.
+Verbally asking patients for reviews at the end of each appointment is burdensome.
 It’s one extra thing a doctor shouldn’t have to worry about.
 In reality, a doctor should be focused on delivering quality care.
 Some medical practices hand out “review cards” but it’s inefficient because the patient has to pull up their phone or laptop and navigate to the review site themselves.
 You want to automate this process and make it as simple and seamless as possible for every patient.

 Solution: rater8 integrates with your practice management solution and automates your reputation management 100%.
 Patients receive an automated text or email asking them to rate their experience with the physician within minutes of checkout.
 Once rater8 is set up, it simply works.